Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 "adjustment_radius": 4
 ```

 To accommodate possibly stringent [#constraints](#constraints), the optional `"adjustment_radius"` property is available; it accepts values from `0` (the default) to `16`.
 During placement, Minecraft will begin at the input position and radially search laterally outward up to the number of blocks specified by this property; vertical adjustment is not attempted.
-Each corresponding volume will be checked for validity; [block intersection](#block-intersection), [ground projection](#ground-projection), and [top clearance](#top-clearance) are all considered.
+Each corresponding volume will be checked for validity; [block intersection](#block-intersection), [ground attachment](#ground-attachment), and [top clearance](#top-clearance) are all considered.
 The first success, if one exists, is used.

 ::: tip
 If vertical adjustment should be used, proxy the structure feature with a [search feature](#search-feature).